Eshetu21/Eshetu21/README.md

 ## 💫 About Me:
 I'm a passionate developer specializing in both mobile and web applications.
-With expertise in Flutter, Laravel, React, and Next.js, I build scalable and high-performance applications that provide seamless user experiences.
+With expertise in Flutter, Laravel, and React, I build scalable and high-performance applications that provide seamless user experiences.
 Whether it's crafting a structured backend, implementing state management, or developing a modern web interface, I thrive on turning ideas into reality.<br>

 ## 💬 Ask me about:<br>
 Flutter (state management, database integration, and general mobile app development)<br>